Crash involving school van leaves four dead, including two children, in Oklahoma

-ADAIR COUNTY, Okla. — According to the Oklahoma Highway Patrol (OHP), a crash in Adair County claimed the lives of four people, including two children, on Thursday, April 28.
-The crash happened at Bakery Feed Mill Road at around 5:51 p.m.
+ADAIR COUNTY, Okla. — According to the Oklahoma Highway Patrol (OHP), a head-on crash in Adair County Thursday, April 28, claimed the lives of four people, including two children.
+The crash happened on Highway 59 at Bakery Feed Mill Road just before 6 p.m. and now a vigil is being held for those who lost their lives.

+“We’re one big, happy family, whether they went to school here before or going here now, we all consider them our kids, and we’re here for the families and here to do everything we can to help anybody that’s dealing with any kind of grief and those kinds of things," said Westville Public Schools Superintendent Terry Heustis.

-A Stateline Christian Academy van with 10 people inside was involved in a crash with a 1991 Dodge Ram.
+With a population of 1,600, everyone is family, which is why Friday night, April 29, the Westville community gathered together to remember the lives of the lost and injured in the crash.
+A Stateline Christian Academy van with 11 people inside crossed the highway centerline and collided with a 1991 Dodge Ram with two passengers inside on Thursday night, April 28.

 According to the crash report, the van driver, a 34-year-old female, a 13-year-old girl, and an 11-year-old girl were pronounced dead at the scene.